CornerstonePres/cornerstone-pres/_events/2020-03-17-midweek-meditation.md

 ---
 Join Pastor Jen each Wednesday at noon for a brief time for noon prayers.

-Scripture readings follow the Daily Lectionary from the Common Book of Worship.
-This week's scriptures are
+Scripture readings follow the Daily Lectionary from the Book of Common Worship.
+This week's scriptures are:

 Psalm 95